BESSER-PEARL/teampage/README.md

 ## How to add scientific publications

 - Add a new row in `_data/publications.csv`.
-- Most recent publications at the beginning of the table.
-Their order in the file will be preserved in the webpage.
+The order is not relevant since they are ordered by year and then by typer of publication.
-- Mandatory fields: year, authors, name, info
+- Mandatory fields: `year`, `authors`, `name`, `type`, `info`
+  - `type` must be one of the following: `conference`, `journal` or `workshop`.
+  - `info` is used to add details about the publication journal, conference or workshop
-- Optional fields: link (it creates a hyperlink on the publication name, if you have a DOI link, put it here)
+- Optional fields: `link` (it creates a hyperlink on the publication name, if you have a DOI link, put it here)

 ## How to add new members
  - Place a image in `/img/portfolio/`